exploratory-testing-academy/todoapp-solution/README.md

 * [ USABILITY ] Deletion is only available on select and hover, and deleting multiple items at a time is not possible
 * [ ACCESSIBILITY ] Delete unavailable with keyboard only
 * [ DATA ] `ด้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็` does not copy a single character but an encoded mess
+* [ LAYOUT ] Long text and delete button would look better if they were separated into own columns

 ### For React https://todomvc.com/examples/react/dist/